waffle-iron/VBA-IDE-Code-Export/README.md

 1. Open the template file `VBA-IDE-Code-Export.xlsm`.
 2. Import the files specified in `CodeExportFileList.conf` (Tip: Use a previously installed copy of this Add-In).
 3. Compile project as a smoke test.
-4. Set password protection to prevent the Add-In code annoying you in the VBE and to prevent accidental changes.
 5. Save as an Add-In.

 ## Contributing